 PKI is a system of digital certificates, certificate authorities, and other registration authorities that verify and authenticate the validity of each party involved in an Internet transaction.
 Intel IPT uses PKI certificates stored in firmware to authenticate the user and the server to each other and to encrypt and digitally sign documents.

-No system can provide absolute security under all conditions.
-Requires an Intel® Identity Protection Technology (Intel® IPT)–enabled system, including a 2nd or higher generation Intel® Core™ processor, an enabled chipset, firmware, software, and participating web site.
-Consult your system manufacturer.
+No computer system can provide absolute security.
+Requires an Intel® Identity Protection Technology-enabled system, including an enabled Intel® processor, enabled chipset, firmware, software, and Intel integrated graphics (in some cases) and participating website/service.
 Intel assumes no liability for lost or stolen data and/or systems or any resulting damages.
-For more information, visit http://ipt.intel.com.
+Consult your system manufacturer and/or software vendor for more information.